 You should use Local Push Connectivity only in network conditions where APNs connectivity is not available and notifications are essential for your app users.

 If you determine Local Push Connectivity is the right solution for your app users, remember that you must request the NEAppPushProvider entitlement in order to use the Local Push Connectivity API.
+Thanks for watching.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.